-Full title: Fear and Flexibility: Understanding and supporting young people with OCD and ASD from a behavior analytic perspective
+Full title: Fear and Flexibility: Understanding and supporting young people with Obsessive Compulsive Disorders and Autism Spectrum Disorder from a behaviour analytic perspective

 The Centre for Behaviour Analysis in the School of SSESW invites you to this event with Dr Evelyn Gould.
 Please register at https://bit.ly/3f4vVgr